Available Q1-Q2 2026 · EU & APAC

 Test prompts against edge cases.
 What happens when a customer asks about a competitor?
 Requests a discount the agent can’t authorize?
 Provides incomplete information?
 The Flex template needs explicit handling for these scenarios.

 Platform Events enable real-time communication between Agentforce and other Salesforce processes.
 When an agent creates a high-priority case, publish a Platform Event that triggers Field Service dispatch, notifies the account team, and updates the customer success dashboard.
-This keeps Agentforce actions synchronized with broader business processes.
+This keeps agent actions synchronized with broader business processes without tight coupling.

 Monitor API governor limits.
-Agentforce actions consume API calls, especially in high-volume deployments.
 At the scale of 50,000+ agent conversations monthly, caching strategies for frequently accessed data (product catalogs, store locations) and Platform Cache to reduce redundant API calls become essential.
+Flow logging to Data Cloud, available from Spring ‘26, gives you high-fidelity observability into which actions are consuming the most resources and where failures cluster.

 Testing and Rollout: Staged Deployment Strategy

 Never deploy Agentforce directly to production.
-The deployment pattern that works is a staged rollout with controlled user groups and comprehensive monitoring.
+The deployment pattern that works is a staged rollout with controlled user groups and end-to-end monitoring.

 A two-week internal pilot with 30-50 customer service representatives using Agentforce alongside their normal workflows surfaces edge cases and knowledge gaps before customer exposure.
 This step catches problems that synthetic testing misses.

 Beta rollout to a customer subset comes next.
-Select a low-risk segment — existing customers with simple inquiries, non-critical product lines, or a specific geographic region.
+Select a low-risk segment: existing customers with simple inquiries, non-critical product lines, or a specific geographic region.
+The pattern that works in practice is starting with a single narrow use case (billing FAQs, order status) before expanding to multi-topic agents.
 Monitor conversation transcripts, escalation rates, and customer satisfaction scores.

-A common pattern in retail is rolling out to loyalty program members first — the most brand-loyal customers who are more forgiving of AI limitations.
+A common pattern in retail is rolling out to loyalty program members first, the most brand-loyal customers who are more forgiving of AI limitations.
 Monitor for two weeks, refine prompts based on actual conversations, then expand to the full customer base.
+Multi-agent orchestration scales well when each agent is modular and independently deployable; use feature flags to control which agents are active per segment during rollout.

 Implement circuit breakers.
 If escalation rates exceed 30%, action failure rates hit 10%, or customer sentiment drops below baseline, automatically route conversations to human agents while investigating.
 This prevents a bad agent configuration from damaging customer relationships at scale.